Gunjan909/NestQuest/README.md

 - **data/preferences.py**
   Contains predefined buyer preference questions and example answers to capture what a user is looking for in a home.

-- **db/**
+- **db/lance_db/**
   Directory where the vector database files are stored after creation.
 This folder persists the indexed embeddings and metadata for efficient querying.
+  Delete the contents of this folder (i.e. all subfolders) if you want to start from scratch with a new listings.json data source.

 - **app/create_vector_db.py**
   Script to generate embeddings from the listings and create the vector database.
 Run this once or whenever the listings data is updated.